oneeve8/kobble-data/content/Tutorial2.md

 You will also learn some basic Markdown syntax, including:

-1. How to add a link
+1. How to add an inline link

 2. How to add an image